RossPaterson/advent-of-code/2020/README.md

 ## [Day 22: Crab Combat](https://adventofcode.com/2020/day/22)

 This is about accurate implementation of the detailed rules of a game.
 The second part is recursive, but not very complex.
+It wasn't completely clear from the description that a repeated state terminated the current subgame rather than the whole game.